himanshu5-prog/performance_model_beta_arch/README.md

 5) loadInstCount: Number of load instructions executed
 6) storeInstCount: Number of store instructions executed
 7) totalInstCount: Total number of instructions executed

+All benchmark files are in benchmark directory.

+The file name is provided in perf_model.cpp and it is provided as an argument for creating data structure for benchmark.